Uniform, Possessions and Valuables

 - A black college bag

-- The college tie must be worn so that the college logo is visible
+- The school tie must be worn so that the school logo is visible

 - Shirts are worn tucked into trousers or skirts